 Disclaimer: The links to sites other than patdogs.org.au are provided as a convenience and for informational purposes only.
 They do not constitute an endorsement or an approval by PAT Dogs Australia (PAD) of any of the products, services or opinions of the business, organisation or individual.
 PAT Dogs Australia bears no responsibility for the accuracy, legality or content of the external site or for that of subsequent links.
 Please contact the external site for answers to questions regarding its content.

-We help people with mental health disabilities and children with autism procure, train and certify a dog to help mitigate the symptoms of their disability, and we also advocate on their behalf if they ever have any public access issues with one of our certified assistance dogs.
+We help people with disabilities procure, train and certify assistance dogs to help mitigate the symptoms of their disability, and we also advocate on their behalf if they ever have any public access issues with one of our certified assistance dogs.

 What programs are NOT provided by PAT dogs Australia at this time?